 Pre-heat oven to 350 degrees.
 Prepare a baking pan by greasing all the sides and the bottom.
 Add baking soda to the batter and mix well.
 (Note – this should be done just before you are ready to pour the batter in the cake pan).
 Pour the batter in the cake pan, I used a spring foam pan but a bundt cake pan or any baking dish works well.
 Sprinkle sesame seeds on top.

 Bake between 30-45 mins, checking after first 25 minutes.
 For my oven it takes exactly 25 mins and then I broil for the last 5 mins to get a crispy browned top.

 Let it cool for 20 mins and then take it out of the baking pan.
-Enjoy for lunch, dinner or snack with a hot cup of chai!
+Enjoy for lunch, dinner or a snack.